ishaan1011/Analysis-of-food.com-Recipes/README.md

    Cleaning the `description` column by replacing missing values with 'MISSING' ensures that missing descriptions are appropriately identified and handled.

 * **Cleaning the ingredients Column:**
-    Cleaning the `ingredients` column by splitting the string into a list of individual ingredients and removing unnecessary characters facilitates structured analysis of the ingredients but does not influence the relationship.
+    Cleaning the `ingredients` column by splitting the string into a list of individual ingredients and removing unnecessary characters facilitates structured analysis of the ingredients and ensures that the length of the lists in `ingredients` is equal to `n_ingredients`.

 * **Cleaning the date Column:**
     Converting the `date` column to a datetime format ensures proper handling of temporal information, which may be relevant for time-related analyses.